last updated July 7, 2014

 Any member of the collective can nominate new members by circulating a brief message nominating a new member and providing a short biography of the nominee to the Fembot listserv.
 After the nomination receives a second, there will be a one-week discussion period.
 If there is no discussion or objections, the nomination will be considered approved.
 If there is no second, the nomination will be dropped.
 The chair of the advisory board will oversee nominations.

 NB: Members of the collective, Fembot Advisory Board, and other positions do not have to have PhDs and do not need to be faculty members.
-They can be feminist media artists, media producers, media critics, graduate students, and undergraduates.
+They can be feminist media artists, media producers, media critics, graduate students, undergraduates, and high school students.

-The Advisory Board will be charged with overseeing the multiple elements of Fembot, including the website, the portfolio process, and routine administrative matters.
+The Advisory Board is charged with overseeing the multiple elements of Fembot, including the website, Fembot experiments, and routine administrative matters.
 In addition, advisory board members will:

 - coordinate web production and provide advice for issues pertaining to the blog and website;